Aaersh/weatherApp/README.md

 # weatherApp
 This app will provide you with the weather information for any city.
-API used : Weather by API-Ninjas from RapidAPI
+API used : Weather by API-Ninjas from RapidAPI.
-HTML, JavaScript, BootStrap
+Technologies used : HTML, JavaScript, BootStrap